happylabHQ/fabman-pos/README.md

 Now, you should be able to open your browser and access the Fabman POS at `http://localhost:3000`.

+During development you can start a development server with hot-reload enabled: `node run serve`

 ## Running on Raspberry Pi

 Fabman POS was designed with the intention to be run on a Raspberry Pi with a touchscreen display.
 Below is an example of how the setup looks: